tailcallhq/tailcallhq.github.io/docs/cli.md

    }
    ```

    By leveraging field names to derive type names, the schema becomes more intuitive and aligned with the data it represents, enhancing overall readability and understanding.
+You can learn more about config autogen [here](./config-generation.md).

 ### LLM